 The wood in the living tree that is altered only slightly after wounding may be difficult to detect in green timber.
 But these tissues will be different from healthy tissues after the wood has dried.
-In most cases the tissues in Stage I of the decay process-those altered primarily as a result of host response to wounding-will dry to a color slightly different from the healthy wood.
-In Acer saccharum and Betula spp. the tissues in Stage I dry to shades of pink, while healthy wood will remain white.
+In most cases the tissues in Stage I of the decay process - those altered primarily as a result of host response to wounding will dry to a color slightly different from the healthy wood.
+In sugar maple and birches the tissues in Stage I dry to shades of pink, while healthy wood will remain white.
 Tissues that are in Stage II present more severe problems during drying.
-Tissues in Stage II have been invaded by pioneer microorganisms.
-These microorganisms digest primarily the remains of the living cell contents, but it is thought that they may also digest some of the materials in the cell walls.
+They have been invaded by pioneer microorganisms.
+These microorganisms digest the remains of the living cell contents, and it is thought that they may also digest some of the materials in the cell walls.
 The action of the pioneer microorganisms may cause the tissues to collapse or honeycomb after drying.

 Discolored tissues in Stage I and the early part of Stage II can add value to some wood products.
-The wood may be colored but the strength not reduced.
-The colors also add figures to the wood.
+The wood may be colored, though the strength is not reduced.
+The colors also add figure to the wood.
 But where does valuable discolored wood in the early period of Stage II end, and where does valueless discolored wood in the later part of Stage II begin?